Santa's Little Helper: Role in The Simpsons

 Santa's Little Helper has fathered several puppies.
-In "Two Dozen and One Greyhounds" (season six, 1995), he runs away to the dog racing track where he mates with a female hound named She's the Fastest.
+In "Two Dozen and One Greyhounds" (season six, episode twenty, 1995), he runs away to the dog racing track where he mates with a female hound named She's the Fastest.
 She later gives birth to 25 puppies and when the Simpsons cannot take care of them any longer, they decide to sell them; however, Mr. Burns steals the puppies and decides to make a tuxedo out of them.
 Before he does this, however, he becomes emotionally touched by them.
 This convinces him to never wear fur again and instead raise the puppies to be world-class racing dogs.
 Santa's Little Helper sires another litter of puppies with Dr. Hibbert's poodle in the episode "Today I Am a Clown" (season 15, 2003).
 These puppies are given away to townspeople.

 The dog has been neglected or treated unfavorably by the family in some episodes.
 In "Dog of Death" (season three, 1992), he nearly dies of bloat and they decide to make budget cuts in order to pay for the required operation.
 Although the dog's life is saved, the family begins to feel the strain of their sacrifices and starts treating him badly, causing him to run away.
 He ends up in the possession of Mr. Burns, who trains him to become a vicious attack dog.
 Several days later, Bart stumbles upon the trained Santa's Little Helper and is attacked, but the greyhound eventually recognizes his old friend and stops.
 In "The Canine Mutiny" (season eight, 1997), Bart uses a fake charge card to buy a well-trained rough collie named Laddie from a mail-order catalog.
 Laddie learns many tricks that Santa's Little Helper is completely unable to perform, and the Simpson family nearly forgets about their old pet.
 Bart eventually gives Santa's Little Helper away instead of Laddie when repo men take back everything he fraudulently purchased.
 Feeling guilty about this disloyalty and bored with his too perfect new dog, Bart tries to get him back.
 When he finally finds him, Santa's Little Helper is serving as a seeing-eye dog for a blind man, but eventually decides to return to the family.